 JD Candidate, 2021

 Waterfront Toronto, a tri-governmental agency, entered into an agreement on July 2018 with Sidewalk Labs to plan and develop the quayside area.
 Sidewalk Labs is a subsidiary of Alphabet Inc., which also owns Google LLC.
 Sidewalk Labs uses new technology to address big urban challenges to improve the quality of life in cities.
 The plan is designed to transform the quayside area of the eastern Toronto waterfront into a “smart city.”
 A smart city is an urban development that utilizes technology to gather information in order to improve the management of resources.
-This particular smart city development would use sensors and technological devices embedded throughout the neighborhood to connect components from across the development, deriving data to then improve the lives of citizens and visitors.
+This particular smart city development would use sensors and technological devices embedded throughout the neighbourhood to connect components from across the development, deriving data to then improve the lives of citizens and visitors.

 The Canadian Civil Liberties Association (CCLA) is a not-for-profit organization that fights for civil liberties, human rights, and democratic freedoms for all people across Canada.
 It relies on the support of pro-bono lawyers in conjunction with the financial support of its members, supporters and non-governmental organizations to fulfill its mission.
 As such, on April 19, 2019, the CCLA filed a lawsuit against Waterfront Toronto and all three levels of government regarding the Sidewalk Labs deal.
 The aim of the lawsuit is to protect the Canadian public from the risks of surveillance and commoditization of our streets, which CCLA also refers to as “surveillance capitalism.”
 Surveillance capitalism, being partaken by companies such as Google and its sister company Sidewalk Labs, is the claiming of human experience as free raw material for the translation of behavioural data.
 This data is then analyzed through sophisticated processing techniques known as machine intelligence, which generates predictions based on patterns in the data, in order to anticipate what users will do and purchase in the present and future.